Charles A. Elcan: Philanthropy

 Elcan served as the chair of the Dan and Margaret Maddox Charitable Fund.
 He also served on the board of trustees of the Tennessee Wildlife Resources Foundation.
 He serves on the board of trustees of the Land Trust for Tennessee.

 Personal life

-Elcan is married to Patricia "Trisha" Frist, the daughter of Thomas F. Frist Jr. and Patricia C. Frist, who is the niece of US Senator Bill Frist.
+Elcan is married to Patricia "Trisha" Frist, the daughter of Thomas F. Frist Jr. and Patricia C. Frist, who is the niece of former US Senator Bill Frist.
 They reside in Belle Meade, Tennessee.